Discovering...

 Good news: Morocco is one of the more internet-friendly countries in North Africa.
 Most services work without restriction.

 VPNs are legal and widely used in Morocco.
 Many travelers run a VPN to access home-country streaming libraries (Netflix US, BBC iPlayer) or for privacy on hotel WiFi.
 Popular options: NordVPN, ExpressVPN, Surfshark.
-Install and configure your VPN before you travel.
+Install and configure before you travel.

 WhatsApp is Morocco's dominant messaging platform.
 Everyone uses it — hotels, tour guides, taxi drivers, restaurant owners.
 Telegram, Signal, iMessage, and Facebook Messenger all work normally.
 Download WhatsApp before your trip if you do not already have it.